 - By air – if you’re keen to fly or are visiting from overseas, Leeds and Bradford Airport is not far and you can take a taxi when landing.

-Recommended Hotels Near The Racecourse
+Hotels Near Wetherby Racecourse

 You won’t struggle for accommodation when making an overnight trip to Wetherby races.
 With three cities nearby, there will be countless chains and boutique hotels vying for your business.
 If you’re keen to get even closer, however, there are a handful of options.

 The Bridge Hotel and Spa is around three miles from the venue but is widely regarded as the finest hotel in the area (albeit with a price tag to match.)
 If you’d prefer something a little less luxurious but even closer to the racecourse, you’ll find a Days Inn and Mercure within a mile of the venue.
 At BRC we recommend booking via Booking.com who have lots of great options to suit various budgets.
 Check out their best deals today:

 From our research, here are the best betting brands for Wetherby races betting offers: